-2) The nature of services comprising the fees includes the following:
+- 2) The nature of services comprising the fees includes the following: - a) Audit in accordance with generally accepted auditing standards. - b) Examination of the company's internal control structure for the purpose of establishing a basis for determining the nature, timing and extent of auditing procedures necessary for expressing an opinion. - c) Procedures designed to provide reasonable assurance of detecting errors and irregularities that are material to the financial statements.

-- a) Audit in accordance with generally accepted auditing standards. b) Examination of the company's internal control structure for the purpose of establishing a basis for determining the nature, timing and extent of auditing procedures pecessary for - basis for determining the nature, timing and extent of auditing procedures necessary for expressing an opinion. - c) Procedures designed to provide reasonable assurance of detecting errors and irregularities that are material to the financial statements. - d) Audit and Business Advisory
+d) Audit and Business Advisory

-The above annual audit fee was charged to the Parent Company for its stand-alone and consolidated financial statements.
-The audit fee inclusive of VAT of the parent's eleven (11) subsidiaries in 2021 and ten (10) subsidiaries in 2020 were P996,072 and P920,640, respectively.
+The above annual audit fee was charged to the Parent Company for its stand-alone and consolidated financial statements including its subsidiaries.
+The audit fee inclusive of VAT of the Parent's eleven (11) subsidiaries in 2022 and in 2021 were P1,210,720 and P996,072, respectively.